butterflyology/tidy_Baseball_Data/README.md

 **2016 Commits:**

-1. 31 July - Initial commit (README.md)
+1. 2016-07-31 - Initial commit (README.md)
-1. 7 August - Updated Ch.
+1. 2016-08-07 - Updated Ch.
 2 file to include exercises
-1. 9 August - Completed Ch.
+1. 2016-09-09 - Completed Ch.
 2 & 3 questions at the end of the chapter.
-1. 16 August - Completed Ch.
+1. 2016-08-16 - Completed Ch.
 4 and three end of chapter questions.
-1. 20 August - Uploaded Ch.
+1. 2016-08-20 - Uploaded Ch.
 5, exercises, and added a table with EVENT_CD codes explained.
-1. 22 August - Uploaded Ch.
+1. 2016-08-22 - Uploaded Ch.
 6 code and exercises.
-1. 24 August - Cleaned code and centered figures.
+1. 2016-08-24 - Cleaned code and centered figures.
-1. 28 August - Fixed figures in Ch.2, began work on Ch.7
+1. 2016-08-28 - Fixed figures in Ch.2, began work on Ch.7
-1. 4 October - Found error in code for Figure 5.2, began Ch.7, used the "tidyverse" package rather than a la carte packages.
+1. 2016-10-04 - Found error in code for Figure 5.2, began Ch.7, used the "tidyverse" package rather than a la carte packages.
-1. 13 October - Cleaned the RMarkdown code by setting global with opts_chunk$set.
+1. 2016-10-13 - Cleaned the RMarkdown code by setting global with opts_chunk$set.
-1. 15 Novemeber - Added Chapter 8 material and cleaned earlier chapters.
+1. 2016-11-15 - Added Chapter 8 material and cleaned earlier chapters.
+1. 2017-08-04 - Updated figures, started `bookdown` branch.